Creative Writing (MA)

 - For the essay, awareness of the bibliographic conventions of the discipline and their role in communicating information

-- In all work – especially the creative: responsive to the workings of language, and especially to the nuanced and subtleties of meaning
+- In all work – especially the creative: responsive to the workings of language, and especially to the nuances and subtleties of meaning